 Generally speaking, defendants are advised to:

+The Competent Authority has broad investigative powers and can compel any individual concerned to provide testimony in relation to the complaint.
+Failure to comply can prejudice the individual's position and affect the final outcome.
+However, the Competition Committee usually works to find a common solution to the issue, and parties – namely defendants – attempt to co-operate to meet requirements with flexibility, in order to contain the issue.
 If the interview or meeting session is requested by the Competition Committee, minutes of the meeting are prepared to record all statements and defences.
 If the matter is referred to the police and the public prosecution for criminal investigation, the accused and/or witnesses can be called on to provide statements to assist with the investigation.
 These interviews are conducted in Arabic, but the individual would have access to an appropriate translator if necessary.
 The contents of the interview would be required to be documented and signed.
 If an individual fails to attend an investigation with the public prosecution, the authority could respond by issuing an arrest warrant or referring the issue to court directly for a ruling in the absence of the accused party.
 This may result in a travel ban and many other sanctions and/or measures in the interim.

 The Competent Authority can request any type or form of information, at its discretion, within the permitted timeframes as prescribed by the UAE Competition Law.
 There is no expectation that all information, irrespective of form, will be handed over to the relevant authorities upon request.
 In practice, officials do not request any information or document that does not relate to the issue in question.